Rome with a six year old: the best things to do and essential tips for a stay they’ll love [2026 update]

 >>> Get tickets here <<<

-Medium/Higher Budget – last but not least, you want a really fun guided experience, you can explore the city center with a fun scavenger hunt tour by Mariaclaudia Tours.
+Medium/Higher Budget – last but not least, you want a really fun guided experience, you can explore the city center with a fun scavenger hunt tour led by a local guide.
 These tours are perfect for kids age 6 as they mix facts and information with a game approach and an upbeat, warm vibe.

 Gladiator class